Table of Contents

-Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a portable generator.
-The conventional portable generator usually produces THD of higher than 5%.
+Total harmonic distortion (THD) measures the “purity” of the sinusoidal electric wave produced by a portable generator.
+The conventional portable generator usually has a THD of higher than 5%.
 This can potentially damage sensitive electronics like laptops or phones.

 However, The Westinghouse iGen 4500 is an inverter generator that produces clean power at less than 3% THD.
-You can use this inverter generator safely for electronics like cell phones, TVs, and computers.
+Therefore, you can use this inverter generator safely for electronics like cell phones, TVs, and computers.

-The TT-30R 30 Amp RV outlet makes the portable generator easy to directly connect to a typical RV without having to buy any additional adapters.
+The TT-30R 30 Amp RV outlet makes the portable generator easy to connect directly to a typical RV without buying any additional adapters.

 In addition to the RV outlet, this excellent inverter generator includes 2 USB outlets and a 5-20R 120VR Duplex outlet.
 Westinghouse offers a 3-year warranty along with technical life support.

-The only real disadvantage of this inverter is that it can be quite on the heavy side, which is to be expected given the power it does emit.
+The only real disadventirelye of this inverter is that it can be quite on the heavy side, which is to be expected given its emitting power.